Volunteers & Interns

 - Grant scouting and writing

-- Academic Internships are available for undergraduate or graduate students in public health, health education, maternal-child health, women’s studies, family life studies, child development, etc.
+- Academic Internships are available for high school seniors, undergraduate or graduate students in public health, health education, midwifery, nursing, psychology, maternal-child health, women’s studies, family life studies, child development, etc.

 Annual Mother-Friendly Childbirth Symposium & MCH Advocate Awards Ceremony